XprabhatX/ClassConnect/README.md

    - When the teacher clicks the "Stop" button, a report of all students marked present during the session is generated from database and provided to the teacher.

 ## System Architecture
-The system architecture can be divided into three major phases:
+The system architecture is divided into three major phases:
 1. **Client Connection and Session Initialization**:
    ![Phase 1](/images/phase1.jpg)
 2. **Attendance Verification and Marking**: